 KalaLea is an audio producer and reporter who--for nearly five years--has been producing interviews and narrative features for WNYC and the New Yorker Radio Hour.

 Before working as a radio journalist, KalaLea worked as a digital producer and before that she was the co-owner of a little cafe in Brooklyn, NY.
-When she's not asking questions, she's watching documentary films, traveling, eating or talking to trees.
+When she's not asking questions, she's watching documentary films, traveling, eating, basking in the sunlight or talking to trees.

 KalaLea is also the host of Season 2 of Blindspot: Tulsa Burning, a collaboration with the History Channel, WNYC Studios , KOSU and Focus Black Oklahoma.
-In 2022, KalaLea and the Tulsa Burning team was awarded a duPont Columbia Journalism Award, two Webbys for Best Series and Best Writing, as well as a NAACP Image Award.
+In 2022, KalaLea and the Tulsa Burning team was awarded a duPont Columbia Journalism Award, two Webbys for Best Series and Best Writing, as well as a NAACP Image Award for Outstanding News + Information Podcast.
 They were also nominated for a Peabody Award.

 To Test a Vaccine for COVID-19